balanced/balanced-api/resources/cards.rst

 On failure the body includes the standard error fields.
-Card creation can failure with one of the following errors:
+Card creation can fail with one of the following errors:

     ``card-not-validated``